pfaciana/wp-now-playwright-testing/README.md

 - RC and beta versions have exceptions
   - You must use the full version (i.e. `6.7.1-RC1`) in replacement of the 3rd and 4th digits
     - e.g. `836.7.1-RC1` or `806.7-beta3`
-  - The release candidate or beta version MUST be the latest optional available
+  - The release candidate or beta version MUST be the latest option available
     - If you need an outdated version of WordPress, you must use the previous `--wp` flag

 For additional examples of how to use `--versions` shortcodes, see the `src/wp-now.test.js` test file